-Students whose applications are submitted by the school deadline can make free choices of subjects.
+Students whose applications are submitted by the school deadline, 1 March 2024, can make free choices of subjects.
 The timetable will then be created based on the majority demands and subjects will run based on there being a viable number.
 Those students who apply after the deadline will have to make choices based on the timetable structure that has been set up.

 All students, except those studying 4 AS subjects, are expected to participate in enrichment activities.